A focus on strong performance

 You can change your investment choice at any time by logging in to Member Online.

-QSuper offers affordable, generous automatic insurance with flexibility to personalise the cover according to your personal circumstances.
+We offer eligible members default insurance, with the flexibility to personalise your cover according to your personal circumstances.

 Your super statement will provide a summary of the insurance attached to your QSuper account as at 30 June, including whether you’re covered if you’re off work due to sickness or injury, and the amount that will be paid out if you die, become totally and permanently disabled or are diagnosed with a terminal medical condition.